fernando-freitas-alves/perceptron-adaline/README.md

 ADALINE is to come in future commits.

 ## Notes
-If trying with Colab, make sure to copy the `datasets` folder to your Google Colab repo into `/content` path.
+If trying with Colab, make sure to copy the `datasets` folder to your Google Colab `/content` path.